ovsundal/Frogger-Arcade-Game/README.md

 ### Game rules:

 Player starts with 3 lifes.
-If player has 0 lifes left, he will despawn and lose the game.
+If player has 0 lifes left, he will lose the game.

-If player manages to reach any of the water tiles, the enemies will despawn and player will win the game.
+If player manages to reach any of the water tiles, the player will win the game.